-- General requirements listed in the catalog, including Accuplacer - Evidence of high school credits in Math, English and Science with lab; with a grade of "C" or better - Two letters of reference submitted on forms provided by the College - Completion of Applicant Questionnaire - Effective for 2014, applicants must meet minimum score requirements in all 4 sections on a single Assessment Technologies Inc. (ATI) Test of Essential Academic Skills (TEAS) V Assessment.
-Updated score requirements will be distributed at the time of the TEAS V assessment.
-TEAS Scores are valid for 24 months and remediation and permission is required for retakes.
+- General requirements listed in the catalog, including Accuplacer - Evidence of high school credits in Math, English, and Science with lab; grade of "C" or better - Two letters of reference submitted on forms provided by the College - Minimum score requirements in all 4 sections on a single Assessment Technologies Inc. (ATI) Test of Essential Academic Skills (TEAS) V. Updated score requirements will be distributed at the time of the TEAS V assessment.
+TEAS scores are valid for 24 months and remediation and permission is required for retakes.
 TEAS may be taken 3 times in a calendar year, with 6 weeks between attempts.
-Registration dates and fees for the TEAS can be found on the website: www.atitesting.com - Attendance at a PN informational session with PN nursing faculty after Accuplacer.
+Registration dates and fees for the TEAS can be found on the website: www.atitesting.com - All application materials must be submitted to the Admissions Office by March 1.
+Successful applicants will be notified of admission by April 1.
+Admission may be contingent on completion of course work in progress.